These Laws Can Be Used to Charge Those Involved in the Capitol Riot

 The FBI defines domestic terrorism as “Violent, criminal acts committed by individuals and/or groups to further ideological goals stemming from domestic influences, such as those of a political, religious, social, racial, or environmental nature.”
 Its leadership concedes that most of the concern centers on white supremacist groups.
 We saw that Wednesday as rioters charged the Capitol building with Confederate flags and Nazi paraphernalia on full display.

-There isn’t one law that makes domestic terrorism a crime.
-But in the absence of specific statutes, like the ones written to combat foreign terrorism, the entire criminal code becomes part of the prosecutor’s playbook.
+Still, even though the FBI tracks domestic terrorism, there isn’t one law that makes it a crime.
+But there are plenty of statutes federal prosecutors can use in the fight against it.
+In the absence of specific statutes, like the ones written to combat foreign terrorism, the entire criminal code becomes part of the prosecutor’s playbook.
 So what laws might we expect to see prosecutors use after Wednesday?

 As federal law enforcement assesses the intelligence failures that left Congress unprotected and tries to sort out the myriad crimes captured on videotape, the challenge will be developing a prosecution strategy that serves to uncover the truth about what happened and that holds those responsible accountable.
 There will likely be simultaneous investigation into different groupings of criminal conduct.